Publications by Others

 (July 2018) IWHC Brief to Constitutional Court of Colombia: Abortion Restrictions are Ineffective and Harmful

-New York City, United States, 18 July 2018 To: Señora Magistrada CRISTINA PARDO SCHLESINGER, Corte Constitucional, E.S.D.
 The International Women’s Health Coalition (IWHC) submitted an amicus brief to the Constitutional Court of Colombia, urging the court to defend women’s rights and health by upholding the right to safe and legal abortion.
-In October 2018, the […]
+In October 2018, the court voted 6 to 3 to maintain no time frame restriction on legal abortion, denying a request […]